A blog is not a place to publish your thoughts and ideas anymore, it is a business.

 I’ve been in this field from so long that I’m sure I can help you with any problem you may have.
 Simply reply to this email and I’ll get back to you.

 Meanwhile, I’m happy to offer you <make your initial offer> becasue I know it will <your product goal>.

 - <bullet list of features, goals and info about your product>

 A short introduction with a sales pitch is enough.
 A general rule of thumb – Be confident while writing your pitch.
 You can’t doubt your own product.

-It worked for me so well that I made 17 referrals for LeadPages in first 10 days of using this same template.
+It worked for me so well that I made 17 referrals for LeadPages in the first 10 days of using this same template.

 4. Nurture & Promote Your Product To Your Subscribers

-Keep nurturing your subscribers and in-between pitch them with emails that are targeted to product sale.
+Keep nurturing your subscribers and in-between pitch them with emails that are targeted to product sales.

 Your subscribers are real people, not a robot sitting on a computer to click on buy buttons.
 Your main aim should be impressing them and winning their trust.

 Create an autoresponder with emails set to be sent one day after a subscriber joins your list.
 Each email should go out 1 day after the previous email has been sent.